JakeGinesin/Notes/README.md

 # Notes
-My Notes - A collection of my notes from various classes, organized by year
+A collection of my notes from various classes, events, etc. Organized by year.